Port St. Joe, Florida: Geography

-Port St. Joe is located in southern Gulf County at (29.807968, –85.297684), within the Florida Panhandle and along the Emerald Coast.
+Port St. Joe is located in southern Gulf County within the Florida Panhandle and along the Emerald Coast.
 According to the United States Census Bureau, the city has a total area of 31.3 km2, of which 24.5 sqkm is land and 6.8 sqkm, or 21.86%, is water.
 The city limits extend into St. Joseph Bay, an arm of the Gulf of Mexico.

 U.S. Route 98 passes through Port St. Joe as Monument Drive in the north and Constitution Drive in the south.
 US 98 leads northwest along the Gulf shore 36 mi to Panama City and southeast 23 mi to Apalachicola.
 Florida State Road 71 (Cecil G. Costin Sr. Boulevard) leads northeast 24 mi to Wewahitchka.

 Port St. Joe averages only 3 ft above sea level.
 At its highest point it is only 8 ft above sea level.
 This portion of the town has been dubbed "Highland View".